microsauce/gravy/README.md

 ## Routes

-A route is mapping between a URI pattern and one or more handlers (Closure objects).
+A route is a mapping between a URI pattern and one or more handlers (Closure objects).
 You can define a handler for each supported http method (get, head, delete, put, post, and options) or you may define a general purpose handler (Route.handler) to service any and all request methods.
 In Java enterprise terms routes are (basically) filters.
 They are matched in the order they are defined.
-They may issue a response or hand control to the next route in the chain.
+They may issue a response or hand control to the next route in the chain (via chain.doFilter()).

 	// http:/hostname/Steve/is/Cool
 	// yields: 'Steve is Cool'